artem-dementiev/dbbest.com.task/README.md

 9.1| Displaying data on the console screen
 9.2| Writting data to another file (The program will ask you to specify the name of the file that will be located in the directory "src/main/resources/userFiles/filename")
 9.3| Return to main menu
+10 | Delete all nodes in DB
+11 | Delete all routes in DB
-10 | Exit from application
+12 | Exit from application
+13 | Reset the database to default data (data provided in the task)